Los Angeles leader in racism scandal resigns Council seat

 The council cannot expel members — it can only suspend a member when criminal charges are pending.
 A censure does not result in suspension or removal from office.

-Martinez said in the recorded conversation that white council member Mike Bonin handled his young Black son as if he were an "accessory" and said of his son "Parece changuito," or "he's like a monkey," the Los Angeles Times reported Sunday.
-She also referred to Bonin as a "little bitch."
+In the recorded conversation, Martinez called council member Mike Bonin a "little bitch."
+She described the behavior of his Black son on a parade float when he was 2 as "parece changuito," or "like a monkey," the Los Angeles Times reported Sunday.

 At another point on the hourlong recording, Martinez called indigenous immigrants from the Mexican state of Oaxaca ugly, and made crass remarks about Jews and Armenians.